r2hys/Power-Bi/README.md

-Home Page for scripts used in connecting Power Bi With Microsoft 365.
+Home Page for scripts used in connecting Power Bi With Microsoft 365 for Licences.